fisherra/fisherankney/_posts/2018-09-10-a-roll-of-the-dice.md

 <br>

-Roll 'EM works!
+Looks like `roll_em` works as we expect it to!
+It's tempting to put enormous inputs, 1 billion rolls of 100 billion dice, but you'll probably crash R doing it.

-What a fun little project to practice making functions and better visualize probabilities.
+What a fun little project to practice making functions and better visualize relative frequencies.

+I'm starting to work through [Hands-On Programming with R](https://d1b10bmlvqabco.cloudfront.net/attach/ighbo26t3ua52t/igp9099yy4v10/igz7vp4w5su9/OReilly_HandsOn_Programming_with_R_2014.pdf) in my free time and it looks like there are a few more casino examples coming my way.
+So, look forward to a blog post about playing cards and one about slot machines in the near future!

 <br>

 Until next time, <br>

-- Fisher
+\- Fisher